ananth2198/EDA/README.md

 # EDA
 EDA on Tips Data

+>>OBJECTIVE:
-Applying Data Preprocessing , Wrangling to understand the nature of the data and provide descriptive statistics
+Apply Data Preprocessing , Wrangling techniques to understand the nature of the data and provide descriptive statistics